makism/dyconnmap/README.md

 #### Cittation

-If you use _dyconnmap_ in a published work, please consider citing.
+If you use _dyconnmap_ / _dyfunconn_ in a published work, please consider citing.

 <table align="center">
     <tr>